Graphic Arts

 3.

-Design a printed piece (flier, T-shirt, program, form, etc.) and produce
+Design a printed piece (flyer, T-shirt, program, form, etc.).
+Explain your

-it.
-Explain your decisions for the typeface or typefaces you use and the
+decisions for the typeface or typefaces you use and the way you arrange

-way you arrange the elements in your design.
-Explain which printing process
+the elements in your design.
+Explain which printing process is best suited

-is best suited for printing your design.
-If desktop publishing is
+for printing your design.
+If desktop publishing is available, identify

-available, identify what hardware and software would be appropriate for
+what hardware and software would be appropriate for outputting your design.

 4.